 A Bruised Ego and a Failed Military Command

-A few days after John Hancock was unanimously elected president of the Second Continental Congress, the body of representatives, met again to select their Commander in Chief.
-For some strange reason, John Hancock thought he might also be the best candidate, for this job, but not many agreed, as George Washington was selected to this post by a wide margin.
+A few days after John Hancock was unanimously elected president of the Second Continental Congress, the body of representatives met again to select their Commander in Chief.
+For some strange reason, John Hancock thought he might also be the best candidate for this job, but not many agreed, as George Washington was selected for this post by a wide margin.

 In 1778, during the early years of the Revolutionary, War John Hancock did receive the opportunity to lead a military unit into battle.
 In conjunction with French Naval forces and several American generals, Hancock lead a 5,000 man militia from Massachusetts in an attempt to retake the port city of Newport, Rhode Island back from the British.
 The operation was unsuccessful and John Hancock was never asked to lead a military force again.